 Get into a habit of informal “one to one” meetings with team members.
-Don’t sit at a desk, ideally get out and walk, maybe go next door to the coffee shop, or anything that’s different.
+Don’t sit at a desk, ideally get out and walk, maybe go next door to the coffee shop, or anywhere that’s different.
 If you have to do this virtually, make sure you both have a coffee (or other drink) to make things more pleasant and informal.
 Ask, “How do you think we’re doing as a team?”, “What can we do better?” and one of my favourites “How can I help you to do your job better”.
 Explain that you’re trying to set a standard for what’s working well, so you can see how you progress.
-No, don’t tell me they don’t come out with anything, it’s your job to try!
-Actually the very act of trying differently does help.
-One client used to go out on visits with members of the team, the car journey always gave them time to talk, another would get breakfast for people some days.
+Remember, it’s your job to encourage them to trust you and to share their ideas.
+One client used to go out on visits with members of the team and used the car journey as an informal place to talk.
+Another would get breakfast for people some days.
 What would work with your team members?

 Communications and improving team performance

 One of the most common problems is that staff complain they don’t know what’s going on.
 Yes, I know you spend ages telling them – but I guarantee it will be one of the biggest complaints.
 What this normally means is that they haven’t absorbed all the information, or it didn’t mean anything to them at the time.
 One simple tactic to help here is to have a weekly 20-minute session with the whole team.
 Each team member “takes the stage” for a couple of minutes and talk about what they’re working on, new things they’re trying to do (clients, process improvements, staff etc).
 The reason this works is because:

-- You’re not doing the talking, they are!
+- You’re not doing the talking, they are

 - It’s repeated regularly, so they get to hear things more than once.

-- It is time limited.
+- It is time-limited.
 It’s not about discussion and fixing things; that can take place out of the meeting.
-Keep it simple, quick and to the point.
+Keep it simple, quick, and to the point.

 If you would like more information on this, you will love our free downloads on managing yourself and others The key to improving team performance is for the leader to facilitate their improvement, not whip them into shape.